Home

 Buying successfully

-The main advantage of buying a French property in this way is seen as saving on estate agent fees, although you may incur other costs depending on how much assistance you need.
-The process is not complicated but there are aspects that you should be aware of and that you will need to take into account in order to buy successfully direct from the owner.
+The main advantage of buying a property for sale in France direct from the owner is seen as saving on estate agent fees, although you may incur other costs depending on how much assistance you need.
+The process is not complicated but there are aspects that you should be aware of and that you will need to take into account in order to ensure that your purchase is successful.

 Language difficulties